openmobilityfoundation/mobility-data-specification/modes/car-share.md

 The `trip_type` field **must** have one of the following enumerated values:

-- `private` (_default_): a private trip made by one paying customer with one or more guests
+- `private` (_default_): a private trip made by one paying customer with one or more guests, or a driver using the vehicle
-- `reservation`: en route to pickup a customer who has made a reservation, with no passengers in the vehicle
+- `reservation`: en route to pickup a customer who has made a reservation, or movement before starting an official task
-- `empty`: vehicle movement with no customer (outside of other `trip_type` values) that may need to be reported, e.g. for maintenance
+- `empty`: vehicle movement with no customer or work (outside of other `trip_type` values) that may need to be reported, e.g. for maintenance, returning, etc

 [Top][toc]